biolab/orange2/docs/reference/rst/Orange.feature.descriptor.rst

     old variable will get some unneeded new values and the new one will inherit some from the old.

-.. data:: MakeStatus.MissingValues (1)
+.. data:: Descriptor.MakeStatus.MissingValues (1)

     There is a matching variable with some of the values that the new one requires, but some values are missing.
 This situation is neither uncommon nor suspicious: in case of separate training and testing data sets there may be values which occur in one set but not in the other.

-.. data:: MakeStatus.OK (0)
+.. data:: Descriptor.MakeStatus.OK (0)

     There is a perfect match which contains all the prescribed values in the correct order.
 The existing variable may have some extra values, though.

-Continuous variables can obviously have only two statuses, :obj:`~MakeStatus.NotFound` or :obj:`~MakeStatus.OK`.
+Continuous variables can obviously have only two statuses, :obj:`~Descriptor.MakeStatus.NotFound` or :obj:`~Descriptor.MakeStatus.OK`.

-When loading the data using :obj:`Orange.data.Table`, Orange takes the safest approach and, by default, reuses everything that is compatible up to and including :obj:`~MakeStatus.NoRecognizedValues`.
+When loading the data using :obj:`Orange.data.Table`, Orange takes the safest approach and, by default, reuses everything that is compatible up to and including :obj:`~Descriptor.MakeStatus.NoRecognizedValues`.
 Unintended reuse would be obvious from the variable having too many values, which the user can notice and fix.
 More on that in the page on :doc:`Orange.data.formats`.

 There are two functions for reusing the variables instead of creating new ones.

-.. function:: make(name, type, ordered_values, unordered_values[, create_new_on])
+.. function:: Descriptor.make(name, type, ordered_values, unordered_values[, create_new_on])

     Find and return an existing variable or create a new one if none of the existing variables matches the given name, type and values.

     The optional `create_new_on` specifies the status at which a new variable is created.
-The status must be at most :obj:`~MakeStatus.Incompatible` since incompatible (or non-existing) variables cannot be reused.
-If it is set lower, for instance to :obj:`~MakeStatus.MissingValues`, a new variable is created even if there exists a variable which is only missing the same values.
-If set to :obj:`~MakeStatus.OK`, the function always creates a new variable.
+The status must be at most :obj:`~Descriptor.MakeStatus.Incompatible` since incompatible (or non-existing) variables cannot be reused.
+If it is set lower, for instance to :obj:`~Descriptor.MakeStatus.MissingValues`, a new variable is created even if there exists a variable which is only missing the same values.
+If set to :obj:`~Descriptor.MakeStatus.OK`, the function always creates a new variable.

     The function returns a tuple containing a variable descriptor and the status of the best matching variable.
-So, if ``create_new_on`` is set to :obj:`~MakeStatus.MissingValues`, and there exists a variable whose status is, say, :obj:`~MakeStatus.NoRecognizedValues`, a variable would be created, while the second element of the tuple would contain :obj:`~MakeStatus.NoRecognizedValues`.
-If, on the other hand, there exists a variable which is perfectly OK, its descriptor is returned and the returned status is :obj:`~MakeStatus.OK`.
+So, if ``create_new_on`` is set to :obj:`~Descriptor.MakeStatus.MissingValues`, and there exists a variable whose status is, say, :obj:`~Descriptor.MakeStatus.NoRecognizedValues`, a variable would be created, while the second element of the tuple would contain :obj:`~Descriptor.MakeStatus.NoRecognizedValues`.
+If, on the other hand, there exists a variable which is perfectly OK, its descriptor is returned and the returned status is :obj:`~Descriptor.MakeStatus.OK`.
 The function returns no indicator whether the returned variable is reused or not.
 This can be, however, read from the status code: if it is smaller than the specified ``create_new_on``, the variable is reused, otherwise a new descriptor has been constructed.

     The exception to the rule is when ``create_new_on`` is OK.
-In this case, the function does not search through the existing variables and cannot know the status, so the returned status in this case is always :obj:`~MakeStatus.OK`.
+In this case, the function does not search through the existing variables and cannot know the status, so the returned status in this case is always :obj:`~Descriptor.MakeStatus.OK`.

     :param name: Descriptor name
     :param type: Descriptor type